Latter-day Saint Chaplains

 Applicant Requirements

-• A baccalaureate degree with no less than 120 semester hours (180 quarter hours) from an accredited college or university (outside the United States).
+• A baccalaureate degree from an accredited college or university

-• A master’s degree in chaplaincy or related studies from Brigham Young University (United States only) or a post-baccalaureate graduate degree in the field of theological or related studies from an accredited college, university, or school of theology.
-A qualifying degree program will require no less than 72 semester hours (108 quarter hours) of graduate-level work.
-Related studies may include graduate courses in pastoral counseling, social work, religious administration, and similar disciplines when half of the earned graduate credits include topics in general religion, world religions, ethics, the foundational writings from the applicant’s religious tradition, or the practice of religion, theology, or religious philosophy.
-Those not attending Brigham Young University will be required to take several hybrid courses from BYU.
+• Related studies may include graduate courses in pastoral counseling, social work, religious administration, and similar disciplines when half of the earned graduate credits include topics in general religion, world religions, ethics, the foundational writings from the applicant’s religious tradition, or the practice of religion, theology, or religious philosophy.
+It may also include courses in crisis and trauma, grief and loss, moral injury, and self-care.
+Those not attending Brigham Young University may take several hybrid courses from BYU.

 • Must meet military physical and fitness standards for a commissioned officer.

-Healthcare Chaplains
+Government Chaplains

 Healthcare chaplains serve in hospitals, outpatient clinics, hospice, behavioral health, and assisted living or nursing homes.